codeforkansascity/streetlights/README.md

 **Roadmap/Approach**

-**Data discovery:**
+**Data discovery:** (IN PROGRESS)

 We are working with cities and other streetlight owners to understand first what data they currently collect, how it is stored, and what is available to share.
+We have collected data in csv form from Lees Summit, KCMO and KCP&L and still asking other cities for data.

-**Data integration:**
+**Data integration:** (IN PROGRESS)

-We are building a back-end database to store data from multiple sources, preserve privacy and security where necessary, and develop a database maintenance approach.
+We are building a back-end database to store data from multiple city data, preserve privacy and security where necessary, and develop a database maintenance process.
+We are in progress of creating a master csv file for this data.

-**Data visualization:**
+**Data visualization:** (IN PLANNING)

 We are creating a front-end portal to make these data useful to cities, partners, planners, and residents alike.
+We are still in progress of deciding which language to use and wireframing our project.

 **Team**
 - Katherine Hambrick - project lead with KC Digital Drive, manages team day-to-day